Here’s how forced pairing of phones works like in Person of Interest:

 If you’re trying to do all of this discreetly, then it only gets harder.

-In the real world, it’s actually easier to convince someone to give you access to their phone than it is to hack the phone with some type of sophisticated software.
+In the real world, it’s actually easier to convince someone to give you access to their phone than it is to hijack the phone with some type of sophisticated software.

-This doesn’t mean that hacking is impossible, but you’ll find that phishing schemes and social engineering are a lot more reliable than brute force attacks.
+This doesn’t mean that hijacking is impossible, but you’ll find that phishing schemes and social engineering on cell phones are a lot more reliable than brute force pairing attacks.

 So, if you’re looking to protect yourself from all of this, then learn more about phishing and social engineering.